 Should I have an interest-only or repayment buy to let mortgage?

 Most landlords will opt for an interest only mortgage.
 The reason is, you will receive more of the rental income for yourself because the interest only mortgage will be cheaper.

-If you opt for a repayment mortgage, you will be paying back the Interest along with making capital repayments.
-This means your monthly mortgage payment will be higher but, you will own the property once the mortgage term ends.
+If you opt for a repayment mortgage, you will be paying back the interest along with making capital repayments.
+As a result, your monthly mortgage payment will be higher but, you will own the property once the mortgage term ends.